Colorado background checks are a common part of the job application process. Here are five key things to know:

 3. Do sealed criminal records show up?

 In general, Colorado criminal records that have been sealed or expunged should not appear on future background checks.
-However, there may be exceptions where job applicants are required to disclose their sealed criminal history – such as to a professional licensing board.
+However, there may be exceptions where you are required to disclose your sealed criminal history – such as to a professional licensing board.

-An employment law attorney can help job applicants determine if and when they need to reveal their sealed records.3
+An employment law attorney can help you determine if and when you need to reveal your sealed records.3

 4. Does Colorado have a “ban the box” law?

 Yes.
-Under Colorado’s Ban the Box law, private employers may not ask job applicants about their criminal history on the initial employment screening.
-This way, all applicants are competing on a more level playing field notwithstanding their criminal histories.
+Under Colorado’s Ban the Box law, private employers may not ask you about your criminal history on the initial employment screening.
+This way, you are competing on a more level playing field notwithstanding your criminal history.

-If it turns out that a qualified job applicant who made the first cut has a criminal history, the employer may be less inclined to automatically disqualify him or her.
+If it turns out that you make the first cut, the employer may be less inclined to automatically disqualify you for having a criminal history.

-If an employer does ask about criminal history on the initial application, the applicant can file a complaint with Colorado’s Division of Labor Standards and Statistics.
+If an employer does ask about criminal history on the initial application, you can file a complaint with Colorado’s Division of Labor Standards and Statistics.
 The Colorado Department of Labor And Employment will then investigate.4

 Learn more in our article, Do I have to disclose a criminal record to employers in Colorado?